 BURRIAN, also known as No. 2 Frotoft, was where joiner William Mainland and his wife Isabella lived in 1841.
 William, son of William Mainland and Alison Rendall of Testaquoy, Wyre, was born in 1813.
 They lived at Burrian for many years, originally paying £4.10.0. rent in 1846 and £6.15.0. in 1879.

-Burrian was situated between two other crofts, Breek and Brough.
+Burrian is situated between two other crofts, Breek and Brough.
 34-year-old crofter/fisherman David Johnston was the son of John Johnston and Elizabeth Reid of Brinian.
 In 1891 he lived at Burrian with his wife Fanny Mackay of Thurso and niece Eliza Reid, a 13-year-old scholar.
 In 1894 David paid £6.0.0. rent.
 In an old estate account book the laird, General Frederick William Traill-Burroughs wrote, “He may have become a crofter but decided to be dishonest!”

 Later occupants were James Alexander and Sarah Ann Marwick.
 Sarah Ann was the second of ten children born to Hugh Marwick, Whitemeadows, and Mary Inkster, Innister.
 She was born in April 1862, and had a son James Smith Marwick, born in 1885 – always known as James Smith.
 Sarah married James Alexander, son of Magnus Alexander, Cairn, and Margaret Inkster, Deithe, and he was born in 1854.